 The firm was counsel for Plaintiff in Howard v.
 United States, in which the District of Colorado published its opinion at 864 F. Supp.
 1019 (D. Colo.
 1994).
 This was a novel and precedent-setting case in which a prisoner at the Federal Correctional Institute in Englewood, Colorado obtained a preliminary injunction of an unconstitutional Bureau of Prisons policy which infringed upon the Plaintiff’s freedom of religion.

-Benezra & Culver has also obtained numerous significant six-figure settlements in cases alleging discrimination and constitutional violations, including pre-litigation and pre-trial settlements.
+Benezra & Culver has also obtained numerous significant six-figure and even seven-figure settlements in cases alleging discrimination, retaliation and constitutional violations, including pre-litigation and pre-trial settlements.
 In 2023, the firm settled a sex discrimination case for more than $950,000 before a lawsuit was filed.
 In 2021, the firm’s client settled a client’s case for $450,000 before trial.
 In the summer of 2019, the firm settled a novel civil rights claim alleging serious constitutional violations for more than $1 million prior to the filing of a lawsuit.
 At the end of 2015, the firm settled a quid pro quo sexual harassment case for $735,000, prior to filing a lawsuit.
 In early 2016, the firm settled a sex discrimination and due process case for $500,000, prior to filing a lawsuit and a whistleblower case for $450,000 after a complaint had been filed, but before any discovery had been conducted.